skills/create-ai-powered-actions/.github/steps/5-step.md

     Can someone help me with my code?
     ```

+    For all of the non-joke comments, the workflow should leave them unchanged.

+    In the workflow logs you should see the `Update comment` step being skipped.

 1. Mona will post the exercise review once your new Rate Joke workflow completes **successfully**!

    <details>